Treatment for menorrhagia

 Studies performed to find an effect of acupuncture for heavy periods.

 A study by Liu (1988) analyzed 5 groups of patients who were treated with the appropriate points protocols and needle insertion techniques.
 Patients received between 7 and 10 daily treatments, with a follow-up 3 months after treatment.
 The total effective rate was 90% with 80% of patients experiencing significant benefits.
 An interesting secondary feature of the study is the inclusion of blood tests after completion of acupuncture for heavy period treatment.
 Post acupuncture tests revealed the blood cell counts had returned to normal levels.

 Chinese medicine practitioners treat menorrhagia according to the initial cause, symptoms, and signs, as well as based on pulse and tongue diagnostic.
-Acupuncture for heavy period, herbal medicine and some other modalities of Chinese medicine can be used alone, or combined, which depend on the individual situation.
-Acupuncture for heavy period, two or three times per week for 4 weeks, is a common practice.
+Acupuncture for heavy periods, herbal medicine, and some other modalities of Chinese medicine can be used alone or combined, which depend on the individual situation.
+Acupuncture for heavy periods, two or three times per week for 4 weeks, is a common practice.
 And herbal medicine, twice a day for 10 days, is often used in the clinic.
 Individual patient’s response to acupuncture or herbal medicine is different, so treatment course and modalities must be customized from person to person.

-To make an appointment for an initial FREE consultation at Philadelphia Acupuncture Clinic and to discuss with Doctor Victor Tsan a treatment plan, call our center (267) 403-3085 or use our automatic scheduling system by clicking “book appointment” in the top menu.
+To make an appointment for an initial FREE consultation at Philadelphia Acupuncture Clinic and to discuss with Doctor Victor Tsan a treatment plan, contact our clinic (267) 314-7575 or use our automatic scheduling system by clicking “book appointment” on the top menu.